dolphindb/api-csharp/README.md

 //Timestamp: 2018.11.12T08:01:01.123
 BasicTimestamp bts = new BasicTimestamp(new DateTime(2018, 11, 12, 8, 1, 1, 123));
 ```
-If the time is stored in a timestamp in a third-party system, the DolphinDB time object can also be instantiated with a timestamp.
-The Utils class in the C# API provides conversion algorithms for various time types and standard timestamps, such as converting millisecond timestamps to DolphinDB's BasicTimestamp objects:
+If a temporal variable is stored as timestamp in a third-party system, DolphinDB temporal object can also be instantiated with a timestamp.
+The Utils class in the C# API provides conversion algorithms for various temporal types and standard timestamps, such as converting millisecond timestamps to DolphinDB's BasicTimestamp objects:

 ```
 DateTime dt = Utils.parseTimestamp(154349485400L);
 BasicTimestamp ts = new BasicTimestamp(dt);
 ```

-You can also convert a DolphinDB object to a timestamp of an integer or long integer, such as:
+We can also convert a DolphinDB object to a timestamp of an integer or long integer, such as:

 ```
 DateTime dt = ts.getTimestamp();
 long timestamp = Utils.countMilliseconds(dt);
 ```

-If the timestamp is saved with other precision, the Utils class also provides the following methods to accommodate a variety of different precisions:
+The Utils class provides the following methods to handle a variety of timestamp precisions:
 - Utils.countMonths: Calculate the monthly difference between a given time and 1970.01, returning an int
 - Utils.countDays: Calculate the difference in the number of days between the given time and 1970.01.01, return int
 - Utils.countMinutes: Calculate the minute difference between the given time and 1970.01.01T00:00, return int